Kander: UX Strategy to Launch a Scalable Salesforce Consultancy Site

 Designing for — Companies Vetting Salesforce Partners

-We focused on one primary audience:
+We focused on a single, high-stakes audience:

-Operational Stakeholders Leading Vendor Selection: These users—often IT managers, RevOps leads, or digital transformation sponsors—were under pressure to source a Salesforce partner who could deliver results without hand-holding.
-They needed streamlined messaging, clarity around offerings, and confidence that Kander could plug in and perform.
+These users—often IT managers, RevOps leads, or digital transformation sponsors—were under pressure to identify a partner who could plug in quickly and deliver results without extensive hand-holding.
+They needed streamlined messaging, a clear understanding of service offerings, and immediate confidence that Kander could execute.

 The Solution: Designing a Digital Presence Worth Trusting